Provincie-Zuid-Holland/satellite_images_nso_extractor/README.md

 This python code does the following steps, which can be done in a loop.
 1. Searches the NSO for satellite images which contain a selected geoarea.
 Parameters can used for how strict this containment should be.
-2. Downlaods, unzip and crops the satellite image, found in step 1, to the selected area.
+2. Downloads, unzips and crops the satellite image, found in step 1, to the selected area.
-3. A option can also be set for calculating the Normalized difference vegetation index (NVDI, used in for example crop analysis) or normalisation of the cropped region.
+3. An option can also be set for calculating the Normalized difference vegetation index (NVDI, used in for example crop analysis) or normalisation of the cropped region.
-4. Saves the cropped satellite image to a .tif file with A option to also save it as a geopandas dataframe.
-And deleting the unused data.
+4. Saves the cropped satellite image to a .tif file with the option to also save it as a geopandas dataframe.
+And deletes the unused data.